 Prince of Wales and Ketchikan District Area - Jeff Reeves, Forest Service, Tongass National Forest.
-(907) 826-1649 jreeves@fs.fed.us fishery.
+(907) 826-1649 ireeves@fs.fed.us fishery.
 Permits from this fishery are being returned and are not due back until June 15.
 The total reported harvest to date is 15 Steelhead Trout.

-The 2020 subsistence salmon fishery for Southeast Alaska and Yakutat areas has 89 permits issued for the fishery.
+The 2020 subsistence salmon fishery for Southeast Alaska and Yakutat areas has had 100permits issued to date for the fishery.